 During the retrospective with Itrim by Monj, individuals wrote down anything that was in their “parking lot.”
 This parking lot consisted of concerns or other ideas that we didn’t discuss to stay focused.
 Then each person was able to vote for their top three on the whiteboard.
 Based off of this and the information I had gather during interviews and the design thinking workshop, I crafted a research strategy.
 Then with the help of the CTO we put together a timeline to execute the research.

 After presenting and confirming the strategy with leadership, I dive in and start researching and pulling information into my head.
 I like to work on one research phase of a project at a time, so that I can make connections when I’m not working too.
 Then, I turn the data into sketches and wireframes.
 I build products based off of both generative and evaluative research.
 This means the products not only work, but actually connect with the people who are using them.

-For Itrim by Monj, I did secondary research and interviewed a doctor before we put the UX Research on hold.
+For Itrim by Monj, I did secondary research and started primary research by interviewing doctors before we put the UX Research on hold.
 Itrim by Monj is a new product in the market, so they needed more market research for investors before moving ahead.
 When they are ready to start building their product they have a deep UX strategy to start from.